Rocket Lab boss Peter Beck warns Government against acting as venture capitalists

 The Covid-19 crisis has caused venture capital to dry up, and some new startups are looking to Government subsidies for support.

-Rocket Lab chief executive Peter Beck has told Newstalk ZB's Andrew Dickens the Government shouldn't take up the role of the venture capital industry and isn't in the position to take risks.
+Rocket Lab chief executive Peter Beck told Newstalk ZB's Andrew Dickens the Government shouldn't take up the role of the venture capital industry and isn't in the position to take risks.

 "You have to let nature take its course in respects, because when you artificially inflate or create markets it never ends well."